 The Farm at Franklin Pierce

 Situated on an eight acre site owned by the Franklin Pierce School District, the Farm consists of a two acre vegetable farm, an orchard, and community garden space - all managed in partnership between Harvest Pierce County and Franklin Pierce schools.
 The Farm has become a teaching and learning space that not only engages hundreds of students and community members in education related to sustainable agriculture, but also provides food for the school cafeteria, district families, and food banks around the county.
-Community members are invited to participate at the Farm through our Veggie Co-op Community Days, or by applying to our Farm Foundations Training.
+Community members are invited to participate at the Farm through our Community Days, or by applying to our Farm Foundations Training.

-Farm Foundations Training - 2018 Season Starts February 21st
+Farm Foundations Training - 2019 Season Full!

 Designed to give participants a full season farm internship experience without a full-time commitment, this training will combine classroom learning with hands on skill building.
 Farm Foundations will give participants an introduction to ecosystem theory and agro-ecology, soil and plant science, as well as farm planning and management.
 Each week participants will have the opportunity to apply their knowledge through physical farm work and observation.
 A share of the farm's harvest will be provided to each program participant throughout the course of the season.